What is Transition?

 - Therapist (occupational/physiotherapy and speech and language)

-You will want to meet and plan with the following professionals in the setting your child will attend.
+You will want to meet and plan with some or all of the following professionals in the setting your child will attend.

 - Key person/class teacher

 - Early years setting leader/school head teacher

 Everyone involved will work in partnership with you to plan for your child’s transition.
 Best practice might include the following types of activities: